Outsourcing, Cloud, Hosting, Software as a Service, and Application Service Provider Checklist

 Author: Theresa Rowe

-This document is intended for use by university employees seeking to use cloud, outsourced, or other solutions that involve using a solution that involves data collection and storage in an off-campus, off-premise web site or software program.
+This document is intended for use by university employees seeking to use cloud, software-as-a-service, outsourced, or other solutions that involve using a solution that involves data collection and storage in an off-campus, off-premise web site or software program.

 The university is engaging in business where university data are being collected, transmitted or stored under contracted third party arrangements.
 In many of these situations, a web-based system is developed by a vendor to collect data or display data on behalf of a university operation.
 In some cases, the vendor is providing a web site where students are entering personal data.
 The university may also send data collected by the university for further display, processing, or storage by a contracted third party vendor.
 This checklist was created to assist in risk management, contract review, and ongoing vendor management, with a goal of minimizing risk to university data.

 Section I: Does this security review apply to my project?

 If you answer YES to any of the following questions, your project needs security review.

 - Are you transferring data currently residing on a computer owned by Oakland University to a computer not owned by Oakland University?